 Meeting Great People and Traveling the Way that’s Best for You

 Carlo also found that every day is “totally different” from the others on El Camino de Santiago.
-He might spend time talking and hiking with a group of people for a while and then be completely solo.
-He found that groups of people of up to eight or so people could naturally form as people set out, and it was common for two people to walk and talk for a bit.
+He might spend time talking and hiking with a group for a while and then be completely solo.
+He found that groups of up to eight or so could naturally form as they set out, and it was common for two people to walk and talk for a bit.
 Some preferred to walk completely solo for weeks at a time.
 Of course, it’s up to each traveler whether they want to have a silent or social experience on a particular day.

-Similarly, some people like to start each early—Carlo knew a number of people who would get going at 5:00am.
+Similarly, some travelers like to start each day early—Carlo knew a number of people who would get going at 5:00am.
 But some albergues don’t allow people to leave prior to 6:00am in order not to wake the other sleepy pilgrims up prematurely.

 While traveling the Camino de Santiago, you’ll tend to bump into people you’ve met before after a day or two.
 Seeing familiar faces builds friendships further over time.

 An Idyllic Hiking trek along El Camino De Santiago